What Does a Condo Home Warranty Cover?

 What the HOA Master Policy Covers

-HOA master policies typically come in two forms:
+HOA master policies typically come in one of three forms in 2026:

 Common areas covered by HOA master policies include lobbies, hallways, elevators, stairwells, parking structures, pools, and clubhouses.
 Shared building systems such as central boilers, main sewer lines, and exterior electrical are also the HOA's domain.